guifi/guifi-cxoln/CXOLN.en_US.md

 >    A l'entorn de la xarxa existeixen múltiples formats de serveis.
 El més bàsic i indissociable de la pròpia xarxa és la connectivitat entre tots els participants i que s'anomena "servei de comunicacions electròniques".
 Més enllà d'aquest servei indissociable, es distingeix entre dos grans tipologies de serveis:

-    Many service formats exist under the scope of the network.
-The most basic one which is inseparable from the network itself is the connectivity between all the participants and it is called “electronic communications service”.
-Apart from this inseparable service, two big different categories of services exist:
+    Many types of services exist within the scope of the network.
+The most basic one, which is indissociable from the network itself, is that of connectivity between all participants, thus named the “electronic communications service”.
+Apart from this indissociable service, we distinguish two main types of services:

 >    1. Serveis "tal qual"
     Son aquells serveis que es proporcionen "tal qual son", és a dir, qui els utilitza ho fa sota la seva responsabilitat i no pot exigir a qui li subministra que cobreixi una expectativa o unes característiques.
 En aquesta categoria generalment hi trobarem els serveis que es proporcionen de forma gratuïta.

     1. “As is” Services
-    Are those services offered “as is”, that is to say, anyone using them is doing so under his responsibility and cannot demand the coverage of any expectations or features to the service supplier.
-Frequently the free services belong to this category.
+    These are services offered “as is”, that is to say, whoever uses them is doing so under their own responsibility and cannot demand to its supplier that it meet any expectations or characteristics.
+In this type of service we will generally find services that are provided free-of-charge.

 >    2. Serveis amb compromís
     És quan es proporciona un servei amb un compromís de subministrar-lo, normalment a canvi d'una contraprestació, com per exemple quan es proporciona connectivitat amb altres operadors o Internet, o també els serveis professionals per garantir uns `nivells de servei o disponibilitat`.

     2. Guaranteed Services
-    Is a service offered with a compromise for being delivered, usually in change of a compensation, as when connectivity to other providers or to the internet is supplied or the professional services to offer a given service level agreement.
+    This is when a service is provided with a delivery commitment, usually in exchange of a compensation, such as when connectivity with other providers or the Internet is provided, or when professional services guarantee a given Service Level Agreement.

-_The “electronic communications service” happens through the tools given by guifi.net that emerge as a result of the network interconnection agreement.
+~_The “electronic communications service” happens through the tools given by guifi.net that emerge as a result of the network interconnection agreement.
 It deserves a clarification because it can be considered as a “as it is” service and a service with a compromise at the same time.
-“As it is” because each participant, although he can, he has not the obligation to guarantee the availability to third parties, and with compromise because, independently to the availability compromise, he has the obligation to make the interconnection and the traffic possible as soon as the connection becomes active, because, although he does not receive any economic compensation, he receives connectivity with the rest of the participants in exchange of the compromise of integrating a new network segment under the same conditions._
+“As it is” because each participant, although he can, he has not the obligation to guarantee the availability to third parties, and with compromise because, independently to the availability compromise, he has the obligation to make the interconnection and the traffic possible as soon as the connection becomes active, because, although he does not receive any economic compensation, he receives connectivity with the rest of the participants in exchange of the compromise of integrating a new network segment under the same conditions._~

 >+ **h.
 Usuàries/is**

 + **h.
 Users**

-    Son els qui gaudeixen de la connectivitat que ofereix la xarxa amb el seu ús, normalment son els participants, però els participants poden permetre l'accés a tothom.
+>    Son els qui gaudeixen de la connectivitat que ofereix la xarxa amb el seu ús, normalment son els participants, però els participants poden permetre l'accés a tothom.

-    Are those who enjoy the connectivity offered by the network with its use, usually are the participants themselves, but the participants can open the access to everybody.
+    Are those who enjoy the connectivity offered by the network by using it.
+Usually they are the participants themselves, but participants can open the access to everybody.

 >+ **i.
 La Fundació Guifi.net**